mnsiahnimo/mnsiahnimo.github.io/_posts/2022-01-20-foundation-prospect-search.md

 Actions Taken as a Data Scientist:

-#### Data Collection
+#### Data Collection and Preprocessing
 Mission statements and funding guidelines were gathered from potential funding organizations focusing on health equity, minority health, and community outreach.
-Preprocessing: Text data was preprocessed to remove noise, such as stopwords, punctuation, and special characters.
+Text data was preprocessed to remove noise, such as stopwords, punctuation, and special characters.
 The text was also converted to lowercase for consistency.

 ##### Feature Extraction
 NLP techniques were used to extract key features from the mission statements, including word frequencies and topics related to health equity and minority health.